 - Locating and talking to a genetic counselor about your interest in establishing a group

-- Start by searching for genetic counselors through these directories:
+- Start by searching for genetic counselors through this directory:

 - Identify local medical facilities or hospitals that treat Hereditary Colorectal Syndromes such as FAP and Lynch Syndrome.
 The above HCCF Provider Directory may be of assistance with this as well